jbellogo/Notes/content/Risk.md

 In real life, future cashflows are uncertain.
 Methods to evaluate project with uncertain cashflows: [[Binomial Models]], [[Monte Carlo Simulations]], etc.

+\textbf{Market risk} risk of loss due to uncertainty in the financial markets.
+A big question is how can market risk be modelled, measured and analyzed?
+How can risk be reduced?

 ## Return and Risk Measures

 The financial market is more than just risk-free borrowing and lending.
 We can invest on  instruments such as cash, stocks, ETFs